emaphis/FunctionalProgrammingUsingFSharp/src/Chapter03/Section_03_06.md

 // val solve: a: float * b: float * c: float -> float * float
 ```

-The `sqrt disc` is calculated twice so fold it into it's own declaration
+The `sqrt disc` is calculated twice so fold it into it's own declaration `sqrtD`

 ```fsharp
 let solve (a, b, c) =